LANAP Gum Laser Treatment- Fort Lauderdale, FL

 Benefits

-In general, the Laser Gum Therapy protocol is a much more comfortable option for patients than general surgery.
+In general, the LANAP protocol is a much more comfortable option for patients than general surgery.
 Patients often experience minimal pain with the procedure and typically notice much less bleeding and swelling.
 While patients still need to be put under anesthesia for laser surgery, the recovery period is often less than 24 hours.
 Additionally, there is a smaller risk of infection and healthy gums should not be affected.
 Apart from being minimally invasive, the treatment also has the added benefit of being the only protocol thus far to be FDA cleared for true regeneration, which involves the redevelopment of deteriorated bones affected by gum disease.

 Disadvantages